open/close all folders

 Anime and Manga

-- Makanochi Ippo from Hajime No Ippo acquired his large amount of strength in his arms and legs by helping out his mother's fishing business.
+- Makanochi Ippo acquired his large amount of strength in his arms and legs by helping out his mother's fishing business.

-- Sawada was a great boxer as he understood the capabilities of the human body better than most people because he was studying to be a doctor.
+- Sawada is a great boxer because he understands the capabilities of the human body better than most people due to studying to be a doctor.

 - Rock from Black Lagoon was a former salaryman before joining the Lagoon Company.
 Now he uses his previous skills and handles business negotiations and public relations for the group of mercenaries.

-- Simon from Gurren Lagann was a former driller who later piloted a robot; the robot's special weapon is a giant drill.
+- Simon from Tengen Toppa Gurren Lagann was a former driller who later piloted a robot; the robot's special weapon is a giant drill.